 Plastic Boats- a Halloween Horror with Chardonnay

 Of the Odd 11 Most Dreaded Halloween Horrors of the Cut- this one belongs in Monaco!
-Let me introduce you to Her Royal Majesty, who sits perched high upon a stool at the cruiser’s stern, so stiff her pale makeup will crack if she smiles; I guess that’s why she snubs my friendly wave.
+Let me introduce you to Her Royal Majesty, who sits perched high up on a stool at the cruiser’s stern, so stiff her pale makeup will crack if she smiles; I guess that’s why she snubs my friendly wave.
 Her pilot drives her.
-A she-devil slipped into a sex in the city, flame-red dress, and stiletto heels that tap the bright white plastic deck.
+A she-devil slipped into sex in the city, a flame-red dress, and stiletto heels that tap the bright white plastic deck.

-Her friend- starched tailored jacket with matching white pressed pants, accompanies her- you can tell they deliberated much time to this evening’s wardrobe.
+Her friend- starched tailored jacket with matching white pressed pants, accompanies her- you can tell they deliberated much time on this evening’s wardrobe.
 Hair spray holds them together, bracing any wisps caught by an unruly breeze.
 Her cushions are plumped and scattered.
 She shoots you dead with one cold stone glance if you dare to acknowledge her.

 The Chardonnay bottle pops a cork.
 Wine glasses clink against gold ringed fingers, the group acts out a grand display- fun-loving freedom, occasional shallow laughter amongst friends.
 His sun-seeking tan, one’s wealth- impress the ladies- for they’re gold diggers.
 But be wary of such men, for he’s a cruiser!

 They don’t talk to plebs- or each other much in any depth.
 There’s a distinction, a class divide, a spoilt expectation, a hasty affair.
 Then comes swiftly after- boredom, an unhappy marriage- martini on the rocks!
 A crushing sadness hid from view, a legal binding, an adulterous disappointment pushed down.
 A just dessert!